-Researchers often assume that people try to study in ways that maximise learning.
-In most situations that assumption is surely valid.
-However, participants in the present experiments chose a suboptimal study strategy-they chose to test themselves, despite believing that re-presentation would do more to improve their memories.
-Learners study in sub-optimal ways in a variety of situations-for example, by prematurely ceasing to study information that they do not yet know (Kornell & Bjork, 2007)-but in most cases the learners are trying to study optimally, but they do not understand what strategy would be most effective.
+Researchers often assume that people try to study in ways that maximize learning.
+In most situations, that assumption is surely valid.
+Participants in the present experiments chose a sub-optimal study strategy, however-they chose to test themselves, despite believing that re-presentation would do more to improve their memories.
+Learners study in suboptimal ways in a variety of situations-for example, by prematurely ceasing to study information that they do not yet know (Kornell & Bjork, 2007)-but in most cases, the learners are trying to study optimally, but they do not understand what strategy would be most effective.
 Such a misunderstanding occurred in the present results; the learners thought presentation was more effective than testing.
 The unique aspect of the current findings is that the strategy learners chose was the one that they believed was least effective.
-They did not try to maximise learning; instead they tried to maximise the accuracy of their metacognitive monitoring.
-By demonstrating that learners sometimes prioritise enhancing their ability to monitor their learning over enhancing their learning itself, the current results underscore the importance of goals in determining how people study.
+They did not try to maximize learning; instead they tried to maximize the accuracy of their metacognitive monitoring.
+By demonstrating that learners sometimes prioritize enhancing their ability to monitor their learning over enhancing their learning itself, the current results underscore the importance of goals in determining how people study.